Knicks dominate Clippers 116-93 to snap 7-game skid

 LOS ANGELES (AP)RJ Barrett had 24 points and nine rebounds and the Knicks dominated the Los Angeles Clippers in a 116-93 victory Sunday night that snapped New York’s seven-game losing skid.

-Immanuel Quickley added 21 points and Cam Reddish had 15 of his 17 points in the fourth for the Knicks, who used big scoring runs to open the second and fourth quarters of a game in which they led by 32 points.
+Immanuel Quickley added 21 points off the bench and Cam Reddish had 15 of his 17 points in the fourth for the Knicks, who used big scoring runs to open the second and fourth quarters of a game in which they led by 32 points.

+”Tonight the fight was there from start to finish,” Knicks coach Tom Thibodeau said. ”Hopefully we can build on it.”

-Amir Coffey scored 16 points off the bench to lead the Clippers, whose five-game winning streak ended at the hands of one of the East’s worst teams.
+Reserve Amir Coffey scored 16 points to lead the Clippers, whose five-game winning streak ended at the hands of one of the East’s worst teams.

+”It feels great to get that win.
+We needed that bad,” Mitchell Robinson said. ”They were playing so well, too.”

 The Knicks scored the first 10 points of the fourth, led by Reddish with eight, to extend their lead to 90-68.
 Barrett was the only starter left in against the Clippers’ reserves until he sat down with five minutes remaining.

-The Knicks used another strong start in the third to take their largest lead, 74-48.
-They opened with a 15-8 run, getting six points from Mitchell Robinson and four from Barrett.
+The Knicks used another strong start in the third to take a 74-48 lead.
+They opened with a 15-8 run, getting six points from Robinson and four from Barrett.

 Reggie Jackson missed a one-handed dunk during a 20-6 spurt that sent the Clippers into the fourth trailing 80-68.
 Five players scored, with Coffey hitting a 3-pointer and making four free throws.